15 Things You Didn’t Know You Could Clean with Lemon

 Put ¾ cup of water and two tablespoons of lemon juice in your microwave.
-Heat for about three minutes, or until it boils, and let it sit for 10 minutes.
+Heat for about three minutes, or until it boils, and let it sit for ten minutes.
 Then wipe down the inside and you’re done.
 No scrubbing necessary.
-Here are surprising items you should never microwave.

 Remove gunk from a cheese grater